Healthcare

 500 calls/day ~$208,000

 And that's just the labor on the phones.
-It doesn't include the downstream cost of the call — the missed appointment when the patient couldn't get through, the denied claim because eligibility wasn't checked, the no-show because the confirmation never happened.
-Physicians in AMA 2024 survey data report spending 13 hours per week on prior authorization alone, and front-desk phone work compounds on top of that.
+It doesn't include the downstream cost of the call, the missed appointment when the patient couldn't get through, the denied claim because eligibility wasn't checked, the no-show because the confirmation never happened.
+Physicians and their staff spend an average of 13 hours per week on prior authorization alone, per AMA survey data, and front-desk phone work compounds on top of that.
 Every unanswered call is also a lost booking, a skipped verification, or a denial waiting to happen.

 What percentage of medical office phone calls can AI deflect?